 Old Sauk River Trail is a 5.8 mile lightly trafficked out and back trail located near Darrington, Washington that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Darrington: Take the Mt.
 Loop Hwy. along the west side of the Sauk River.
 Follow this road for 4 miles going past the Clear Creek Campground.
 The trailhead is on the left.